-At the end of your four week Mindfulness Minutes project we ask that you tell us the following:
+To showcase the impact of your nursery's Mindfulness Minutes we recommend you record the following sets of data:

-The number of minutes of mindfulness carried out in total across your school during weeks 1, 2, 3 and 4.
+The number of minutes of mindfulness carried out in total across your nursery during weeks 1, 2, 3 and 4.
 This is the number of mindfulness minutes multiplied by the number of participants (staff and children) for all mindfulness actions that you carried out during these weeks.

-How many children from your school were involved in your Mindfulness Minutes actions during weeks 1, 2, 3 and 4.
-If you did more than one action each week, please indicate the average number of children involved.
+How many children from your nursery were involved in your Mindfulness Minutes actions during weeks 1, 2, 3 and 4.
+If you did more than one action each week, indicate the average number of children involved.

-How many staff from your school were involved in your Mindfulness Minutes action during weeks 1, 2, 3 and 4.
+How many staff from your nursery were involved in your Mindfulness Minutes action during weeks 1, 2, 3 and 4.
 If you did more than one action each week, please indicate the average number of staff involved.

-Please do not worry if you are not able to carry out the Mindfulness Minutes project for the full four weeks, you are still very welcome to submit your result for however many weeks of mindfulness action your school was able to take part in.
+Please do not worry if you are not able to carry out the Mindfulness Minutes project for the full four weeks, you should still keep a record of your results for however many weeks of mindfulness action your nursery was able to take part in.
+This helps set a benchmark and new target to aim for (and break) next time your nursery takes part in Mindfulness Minutes!